sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

    If the output from the nc command contains "Ncat: Connected to <IP_address:443>", the connection was successful.

 4. To allow access from your SAS Viya network, open the firewall of the SAS Data Agent Environment.
 You can either:
-    * Add a public IP address to both the controller and services VMs and allow port 443 from the public IPs of your install.
+    * Add a public IP address to both the controller and services VMs and allow port 443 from the public IPs of your installation.
 In this case, a Static IP using the "Standard" SKU is recommended.
 For details, see ["Create, change, or delete a public IP address."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)

     * Allow general access to port 443 for all IP addresses.